Veterans Crises Line: 800-273-8255

 So, if the VA website isn’t much help, where can you go?
 Let’s look at what can happen if you do apply without experienced help.
 There is no way to know what qualifies and what doesn’t.
 It isn’t obvious.
 But let’s say that you truly think you have a claim.
 You submit online, and for whatever reason, they decline your application.
 You can appeal.
-A decision should come within 120 days to 1 year.
+A decision should come within 120 days to 3 years.
 That's down from 6 to 8 years.
 Yes, years.
 Things are getting better.

 And I am adding one.
 I recently had a very positive experience helping a widow file for survivor benefits.
 Not only was it fast (30 minute wait at the Colorado Springs VA Clinic as a walk-in on a Monday morning), but the counselor actually worked to help, insuring that the widow I brought in received her maximum earned benefits.
 However, they strongly recommend that if you are applying for Disability Benefits, go elsewhere (I am not making that up).

 This paragraph is very important.
 If you think that you have a claim for Disability Benefits, apply.
-It is very rare that anyone tells you (even at the VA) what is or isn't approved.
+It is very rare that anyone tells you (even at the VA) what is or isn't something that will be approved.
 Second, if you are receiving benefits and you get a new symptom, apply for an increase.

 There are many other Veteran benefits offered, regardless of disability rating.
 Any of the support groups that I mentioned can explain those to you, and numerous additional benefits are listed on this website.
 Click the RESOURCE Button for a list.